RobProductions/OpenEOS/README.md

 2. Rename the .zip file to *EOSUpdate.zip*.
 3. Run the UpdateEOSVersion Python script and check the result in the commit changes.
 4. If it ran successfully, then delete the zip file, the extracted contents folder, and the old SDK files which have all been placed into the */Tools* folder.
-5. Check that the version was updated when running the testbed project.

 **Manual Update**